Saturday 27 December 2008

 On Sunday evening I got a call from Ned.
 He asked me if I would like to do a long swim in Cork Harbour on Thursday.
 I asked him how long, he replied "Oh 10 miles, actually 12, maybe 13".
 I reluctantly accepted his offer and at 09:06 on Thursday morning I was in the water at Crosshaven.

 At the start of the swim the air was mild, there was a light breeze and the water was just over 15 degrees celcius.
 The water felt colder than it actually was, but the sea was very calm which allowed me to turn my arms over quickly to warm up.
 The first part of the swim exiting Crosshaven dragged alot.
 I was trying to pick out landmarks around the Harbour to judge my progress but it was difficult due to the vast area.
-At 09:50 I had my first feed, 350ml of High5 not heated.
-The boat crew of Ned, Dave and Sinéad looked happy, so I put my head down and carried on.

 By 10:20 we had reached the lighthouse on stilts infront of the Port of Cork Offices.
 Five minutes later, I had my second feed (same as the first), by looking around I could see we were past Spike Island and approaching Cóbh.
 I had a mental image of the course so I knew that we were about one quarter of the way there.
 While having the feed, one of the Irish Navy's new ships steamed past us.
 I got a reassuring look from the crew then ploughed on.
 After this I really started to settle into my pace and become comfortable in the water.